Zcordeiro/Zcordeiro/README.md

 <h2 align="center"><image height="20px" src="https://cdn-icons-png.flaticon.com/512/785/785822.png" /> About Me:</h2>

 <p align="center">
-Web Developer with nearly a decade of management experience in the hospitality industry and an ever growing interest to learn new technologies.
+Full Stack Developer with nearly a decade of management experience in the hospitality industry and an ever growing interest to learn new technologies.
 A problem solver comfortable working in fast paced environments, dedicated to accomplishing goals and completing projects in the most detailed and efficient manner possible.
 </p>